 Arjan Dijk, Senior Vice President and Chief Marketing Officer at Booking.com comments: "Our 2024 travel predictions reflect the idea that travel is not a means to escape life, but instead a catalyst to live our best lives.”

 As we move forward into 2024, let's embark on this transformative journey together.
-We’re committed to empowering extraordinary experiences for travellers, and you can play a pivotal role in making these predictions a reality.
-By aligning your offerings with these trends, you will ensure that every guest's journey is filled with unforgettable moments, making their travel experiences truly exceptional.
+We’re committed to empowering extraordinary experiences for travelers, and you can play a pivotal role in making these predictions a reality.
+By aligning your offerings with these trends, you’ll ensure every guest's journey is filled with unforgettable moments, making their travel experiences truly exceptional.

 Together, we'll shape the future of travel and create a world where every adventure is a celebration of life itself.

-- As guests seek refuge from rising temperatures and look for ways to cool down, update your property description and photography to emphasise pools, outdoor showers and air conditioning.
+- As guests seek refuge from rising temperatures and look for ways to cool down, update your property description and photos to emphasize pools, outdoor showers, and air conditioning.

-- Sustainability practices and eco-conscious initiatives are becoming increasingly important, with guests showing a preference for properties that implement such measures.
+- Sustainability practices and more sustainable initiatives are becoming increasingly important, with guests showing a preference for properties that implement these measures.

-- Culinary explorers are travelling with an increased appetite for unforgettable food experiences.
-Level up your cuisine offerings, whether it’s in your on-site restaurant, or in partnership with local food producers and eateries.
+- Culinary explorers are traveling with an increased appetite for unforgettable food experiences.
+Level up your cuisine, whether it’s in your on-site restaurant, or in partnership with local food producers and eateries.